-In case of bone marrow biopsy, the sample is taken from the bone marrow to look for the chromosome disorders like leukemia, Down’s Syndrome, etc. It is also done in case of transplantation to match the patients and donors of bone marrow.
+In the case of bone marrow biopsy, the sample is taken from the bone marrow to look for chromosome disorders like leukemia, Down’s Syndrome, etc. It is also done in case of transplantation to match the patients and donors of bone marrow.

 2. Chronic Villus Sampling

 In case of Chronic Villus Sampling (CVS), a needle is used to remove the sample from the chronic villi.
 It is found within the placenta.
 The organ formed in the womb which nourishes the growth of child is called placenta.
-It is normally done between 10th and 13th week of your pregnancy.
+It is normally done between the 10th and 13th weeks of your pregnancy.